LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 `coding-events <https://github.com/LaunchCodeEducation/coding-events/tree/auth-filter>`__
 project.
 Clone this project and check out the ``auth-filter`` branch.
 Create a new branch from here called ``logging`` (``git checkout -b logging`` from the ``auth-filter`` branch).
-If you’d like to keep the changes we’ll be making, first fork the project to your own GitHub account.
+If you'd like to keep the changes we'll be making, first fork the project to your own GitHub account.

 Feel free to use your own project for this tutorial, just make sure you